KevinRaleie-dev/KevinRaleie-dev/README.md

 ### A Bit About Me 😬

-I am a software developer, self taught web developer with +3 years of experience and a good eye for design.
+I am a software developer, self taught web developer with three years of experience and a good eye for design.
 Being self taught in most things and not following a traditional route in tech has given me great empathy for people of all ability level and backgrounds.
 Outside of work, I build open source projects, contribute to open source, mentor junior devs and I enjoy helping others get started in the world of engineering and building products for themselves and others, a cause I feel extremely passionate about.

-### Working on, Learning and Collab 👇🏼
-- 🔭 I’m currently working on ...
-[Building a peer-to-peer, fashion marketplace](https://github.com/KevinRaleie-dev/threads-ui) and a few other projects.
-- 🌱 I’m currently learning ...
-Elixir.
-- 👯 I’m looking to collaborate on ...
-All things Javascript.
-- 😄 Pronouns: ...
-He/Him

 ### My Tech Stack ⚡️

-🔥 React / Next.js / React native
-🔥 GraphQL
-🔥 Node.js
-🔥 Typescript / Javascript
-🔥 PostgreSQL (you can never go wrong with a SQL database) 🔥 AWS / Netlify / Netlify Functions
+I've worked alot with React, Javascript, Typescript and Node.js.
+Now i'm looking into expanding my knowledge into different programming paradigms and programming languages and might dive deep into some backend development.
+Currently looking at learning a new language, here's a list of the ones i've been eyeing for quite some time:

+- Rust
+- Go
+- Scala (The functional side of it)
+- I've also been watching talks on Haskell soooo...